NightFuryis11/TAiTR/README.md

         accomplishes the same action but is cleaner, that is acceptable but generally unnecessary, and may make my own additions harder.

-    3 - NEVER commit a code alteration directly to the master branch unless you are a registered colaborator.
+    3 - NEVER commit a code alteration directly to the master branch unless you are a registered collaborator.
 When you suggest a code alteration, create a new brand following the name format <file altered>-<purpose for altering>.
 Also include a detailed description of why you proposed the alteration.
 Try to follow closely the format given by the example pull request and example issue.